helium/HIP/0000-dynamic-poc.md

 Reducing the beacons from the current maximums will reduce the on-air time on average.
 This will reduce interference and packet collision.
 This may not be important in sparely populated areas but in dense deployments the PoC airtime from all hotspots within range could significantly degrade the channel.

-Visualization of PoC coverage could include mulitple layers for capability.
+Visualization of PoC coverage could include multiple layers for capability.
 Feedback from the community on improved coverage maps would be expected.

 The variable transmit power will most likely help to detected gaming or manipulation incidents.
 It will also make gaming 0dB antenna less effective.
 Finding the right distance apart will be more difficult as the packet strengths will vary and they are using noise and near-field effects versus propagation.